dewcservices/CyPDP-DigitalSecurityAndCryptography/Lab/Task 1/OpenSSL Basics.md

     What do you observe?
         <details>
         <summary>Knowledge checkpoint</summary>
         The mathematical parameters in the decoded public key are a subset of the parameters of the private key, in particular the modulus and exponent.
-The basis of RSA is that of a one-way (trapdoor) function: Given just these two parameters, it is impossible to determine the other parameters present in the public key, such as the prime numbers used.
-Hence why it is completely fine to include these in the public key.
+The basis of RSA is that of a one-way (trapdoor) function: Given the modulus and exponent, it is impossible to determine the other parameters present in the private key, such as the prime numbers.
+But given the prime numbers, it is trivial to calculate the modulus and exponent.
         </details>

-6. Finally, let's do something a bit more useful with these keys.
+6. Now, let's do something a bit more useful with these keys - namely, encrypt some information, and then decrypt it.
     1. Start by editing the file [here](./message_to_be_encrypted.txt).
     2. Using the public key that was created earlier, encrypt the file above with the command ```openssl pkeyutl -encrypt -inkey public.key -pubin -in message_to_be_encrypted.txt -out encrypted_file.bin```
     This will produce a binary file as the output, containing the original message encrypted with the generated public key.